VMBoehm/pca-classifier/README.md

 # PCA Classifier

-classification with Gaussian likelihood ratios for different datasets and covariance estimation methods
+classification and outlier detectioon with Gaussian likelihoods and likelihood ratios for different datasets and covariance estimation methods.